jim-steerforth/cli-linux/pages/07.virtual-hosts/moode-on-virtual-host/default.md

 &lt;/VirtualHost&gt;
 </pre>

+Apache will be using the etc/apache2/sites-available/000-default.conf file.
+We are replacing this file with our own.

 sudo a2dissite 000-default.conf

 Set up the config file.

 sudo a2ensite vdsbasic.xyz.conf

 <pre>
 jimmy@vds2:/var/www$ sudo a2ensite vdsbasic.xyz.conf
 Enabling site vdsbasic.xyz.